What to do in Puerto Escondido

 Being on the Pacific side of Mexico, the beaches in Puerto aren't all white sand and turquoise water, like they are on the Cancun/Carribean side of the country.
 Instead, they're wild, rugged, a little bit dangerous, but super beautiful.
 The Pacific Ocean is not to be underestimated, so be aware of that if you plan on going for a dip.

-There are several beaches in Puerto Escondido, here are a few to put on your list...
+Here are some of the best beaches in Puerto Escondido, to add to your list...

 Playa Carrizalillo - perfect for swimmers